ullibniss/INNO-Networks-Engineering/INR_6th_lab_Fedorov_Alexey.md

 ## 3.5 Show your network path from one customer edge to the other customer edge.

-I will use `traceroute` tool to show path.
+I will use the `traceroute` tool to show the path.

 ### Route `router-3 (customer ether1)` -> `host-1 (e0)`